 Home / People / Jim Berenholtz /

-During the 1980’s Jim exhibited his paintings inspired by Native American traditions at art galleries on Canyon Road in Santa Fe, and on the Plaza in Taos, New Mexico.
+During the 1980’s Jim exhibited his paintings inspired by Native American traditions at an art gallery on Gypsy Alley, off Canyon Road in Santa Fe, and at the iconic Return Gallery, just off the Plaza in Taos, New Mexico.
 In 2009 he was honored to be the November Artist in Residence during the Tutankhamun exhibition at the de Young Museum of Art in San Francisco, California.
-His paintings and other creations inspired by ancient Egyptian civilization were shown together in a multi-media installation entitled “Temple of the New Sun”.
+His paintings and other creations inspired by ancient Egyptian civilization were shown together there in a multi-media installation entitled “Temple of the New Sun”.